 The ODE \eqref{eqn:ode:L} is not in a form that can be readily realised by enzymatic cycles because it contains complex mathematical operations.
 In this section we will use a few approximation steps to turn \eqref{eqn:ode:L} into a form which can be realised by an enzymatic circuit in Sec.~\ref{sec:pdp:circuit}.

 In the first step, we replace the posteriori mean $J_s(t) = {\rm E}[\{XK\}(t) | s, {\cal X}_*(t)]$ in \eqref{eqn:ode:L} by a closed-form approximation.
-In Appendix \ref{app:filtering}, we show that if $H_{M0} \gg [K]_{1}^{\rm ss}$, which is the same assumption needed for the receiver front-end to have high input impedance, then $J_s(t)$ can be approximated by:
+In Appendix \ref{app:filtering}, we show that if $H_{M0} \gg [K]_{1}^{\rm ss}$, which is the same assumption needed for the receiver front-end to have high sensitivity, then $J_s(t)$ can be approximated by:

 where $X_{*,s}^{\rm ss}$ is the steady-state mean number of \ce{X_*} molecules when the transmitter sends Symbol $s$.
-The quantity $\alpha_{\rm RX, RX}$ denotes the steady state mean number of signalling molecules in the receiver voxel if signalling molecules are injected into the receiver voxel at unit rate; this quantity depends only on the parameters in the medium.
 Note that $\kappa_s$ depends only on the transmitter, medium and front-end parameters, so it is independent of the measurements $X_*(t)$.

 After substituting \eqref{eqn:Js:approx} into \eqref{eqn:ode:L}, we have: